 Although autologous stem cell transplantation (using a person’s own stem cells) is currently the most utilized form of stem cell therapy, as it avoids the risk of graft vs. host immune response, this method has significant drawbacks in the aging and chronically ill populations.
 Besides requiring invasive procedures to harvest the cells, in the older and chronically ill population, both the number and quality of stem cells have declined, limiting their regenerative capabilities.

 Even among the young and healthy adult population, stem cells obtained from a person’s bone marrow or adipose tissue still produce less cytokines/growth factors, with lower anti-inflammatory potentials, lower rate of growth & differentiation, shorter telomeres (end sequences that protects the chromosomes), more rapid cellular aging, and less remaining generations of offsprings, when compared to the stem cells of birth tissue origin.

-The AIM Clinic is offering umbilical cord derived Stem Cells for both IV and joint injection as an additional treatment option for many difficult to treat conditions such as Chronic Lyme Disease, Chronic Pain, Osteoarthritis, and Autoimmunity.
-Our USA based, FDA compliant, sourced stem cells is delivered on dry ice to the clinic on the morning of treatment.
-To schedule a free 15 minute phone consult to discuss any questions, please call 603-583-4603 or email email@example.com.
+The AIM Clinic is offering umbilical cord derived Stem Cells to optimize health for patients suffering from wide variety of conditions.
+Our USA based, FDA compliant, sourced human cell and tissue products are sent to the clinic on dry ice.
+To schedule a free 15 minute phone consult with one of our providers to discuss any questions, please call 603-583-4603 or email firstname.lastname@example.org.